CSCE-5430/iPrologInCPP/README.md

--# iPrologInCPP
-+** iPrologInCPP **
 Prolog interpreter in C++

--In this project we are trying to convert a program written in Java to C++.
+In this project we are trying to convert a program written in Java to C++.
 We create a clone project at github for the repository https://github.com/ptarau/iProlog and work on the cloned project as a team to convert it to a working c++ program.
-+In this project we are trying to convert a program written in prolog (Java) to C++.
+In this project we are trying to convert a program written in prolog (Java) to C++.
 We create a clone project at github for the repository https://github.com/ptarau/iProlog and work on the cloned project as a team to convert it to a working c++ program.